Jennifer Lopez and Alex Rodriguez Officially Break Up - E! Online

 It's officially over for Jennifer Lopez and Alex Rodriguez.

-The singer and the New York Yankees alum confirmed they've called off their engagement in a statement to Today.
+On April 15, the singer and the New York Yankees alum confirmed they've called off their engagement in a statement to E!
+News.

 "We have realized we are better as friends and look forward to remaining so," the two said.
 "We will continue to work together and support each other on our shared businesses and projects."